Employer of Record (EOR) in Australia

 Features of Native Teams’ EOR services in Australia

 Native Teams’ platform automates your HR administration and lets you access everything you need with ease.
-Within the dashboard, you can find all the necessary documentation for yourself and your employees and have everything neatly organised in one place.
+Within the dashboard, you can find all the necessary documentation for your employees, neatly organised in one place.

-With Native Teams, freelancers can enjoy all the benefits of regular employment, including healthcare, pension insurance, and others, while working for their own clients.
-Employers can offer these benefits as well, allowing them to attract and retain the best talent in Australia and worldwide.
+With Native Teams, employers can offer these mandatory as well as statutory benefits to their employees, allowing them to attract and retain the best talent in Australia and worldwide.

 Explore our detailed hiring guide to learn more about Australian labour laws and regulations.